PRODUCT CAN ONLY SHIP UPS GROUND. NO INTERNATIONAL SHIPMENTS.

 Easy to use

 Hi-Temp Lab-metal is applied directly from the can with a putty knife or similar tool.
 No two-component mixing or measuring is necessary.
 Many applications may be made from a single can.
 After each use, to prevent Hi-Temp Lab-metal from hardening in the can, pour a small amount of Lab-solvent over the remaining Hi-Temp Lab-metal contents, then cover tightly.
 (Stir the solvent into the Hi-Temp Lab-metal upon opening container).
+Good for temperatures up to 1000F.

 Hi-Temp Lab-metal adheres permanently to any clean and dry metal, wood, hard plastic, glass, plaster, or porcelain surface.
 Its strong bond withstands vibration and other difficult conditions.
 Once hardened ground, filed, and sanded to a smooth finish.
 Hi-Temp Lab-metal is impervious to the attack of rust, rot, and mildew.
 It is not affected by varying climatic conditions, and the hardened metal can be coated with powder or liquid coatings.